 This portrayal of the life and work of Brahms concentrates on the almost thirty years in which Brahms received his pianistic and compositional training and wrote his first epoch-making works.
 He was already 29 years old when in September 1862 he set off for Vienna for the first time.
 At that time Vienna was music’s capital city and it was here that he found a home away from home for the rest of his life.

 On show are music, documents, concert programmes, and Brahms’ memorabilia, as well as photos, busts of Brahms, including the marble bust by the Viennese sculptress Ilse Conrad as depicted here, which is on permanent loan from the Hamburg Art Gallery.
-Another of the Museums prized possessions is the square piano (tafelklavier) by the Hamburg piano manufacturer Baumgardten & Heins of approx. 1859 which Brahms used for giving lessons.
+Another of the Museums prized possessions is the square piano (tafelklavier) by the Hamburg piano manufacturer Baumgardten & Heins of approx. 1859 which Brahms used for giving lessons in the years 1861/1862.

 The museum has a collection of CDs with the complete works of Brahms, a reference library including all the volumes of the old, as well as the new edition of his entire works as published to date.

 It goes without saying that the museum takes part in the annual “Long Nights of the Museums in Hamburg”.
-Finally, there are different special and showcase exhibitions which highlight particular aspects of his work and the personality of the composer, his friends and associates.
+Finally, there are different exhibitions which highlight particular aspects of his work and the personality of the composer, his friends and associates.

 Directions & Opening Hours